 Vicky has a background in environmental science and training.
 At the IEA she develops training on IEA projects, to ensure effective transfer of new tools to clients and creating short courses useful to the environmental analytics community, such as cloud computing.
 She is currently working on online training in data management for early career researchers.
 She has worked extensively in meteorology and air quality, including environmental compliance for coal-fired power stations and spending a summer in the Antarctic, weather forecasting to support scientific fieldwork.

 Vicky and Jon will be joined in the course discussions by their colleague, Sally Stevens, Marketing and Communications Manager at the IEA.
-You will also see posts by our course mentor, Thomas Eldridge, a PhD student at the University of Reading.
+You will also see posts by our course mentor, Liam Till, a PhD student at the University of Reading.

 You can ‘follow’ the team to see their comments on the course by clicking on the ‘follow’ button on their profiles.